DigitalFinanceAndWorldSIG-DAO/Privacy-Preserving-Computing/README.md

 ## Claim bounty

-Contact us on Wechat (ID: wxid_hmb9bh2xph7s22).
-We will confirm the allocating of bounty to you after communication.
+Contact us and we will confirm the allocating of bounty to you after communication.
 You will be invited into the sharing group for further researches and progress updates.

-## Join Blockchain x Finance SIG
+## Contact Us

-Everyone in any background and experience is welcomed to join our Blockchain x Finance SIG.
-Contact us on Wechat (ID: wxid_hmb9bh2xph7s22)!
+The Blockchain x Finance Research SIG (DAO) is looking forward to hearing from you!
+Please feel free to contact Prof. Ding Xiaowei at dingxiaowei@nju.edu.cn.
+We can be reached at Wechat at 15800717594.
+Our website is https://cms.nju.edu.cn/xxglxy/.